 In general, deleting of data will not be allowed at all – to allow full audit of history.
 Instead, every significant module will contain “Is active” field that allows to mark not needed records as inactive.
 Administrator account is an exception – user with this role can delete data completely.

 Backups – There will a complete system backup, done daily.
 It covers a technical backup of system and user data (i.e. database and files).
-The backups will have some retention time, perhaps a few days.
+The backups will have some retention time, at least a week.
 Backups will be made daily, so you could restore data only if they are present in previous day backup or in one of earlier backups, which still is available.

 Backups allow to recover from some accidental storage corruption to some latest snapshot.
 However, in exceptional cases when data is only partially deleted (e.g. by Administrator) one will be able to restore a backup from chosen date (as long as it is in retention period) to another instance of the system and somehow copy data that were deleted (manual operation).